One of the most important roles of a QA tester is to find problems in software and report them to be fixed.

 h.
 Screenshots – if the bug’s description is difficult to follow, the bug can easily be seen via the screenshot; or if you need to compare the actual design with UX specifications;

 i.
 Leave the Sprint field empty;

 j.
-Link to the Story that this bug relates to if such a story exists and only if it is not yet closed; If it’s related to an epic, add the epic too!
+Link to the Story this bug relates to (if it exists) only if it’s not yet closed.
+If it’s related to an epic, add the epic too!

 k.
-Link to the tickets that this bug is dependent or related to; Found in build This last section should include the client and server version.
+Link to the tickets this bug is dependent or related to; Found in build.
+This last section should include the client and server versions.

 As you can see, finding a bug isn’t enough.